Man keeps licence after shutting down Bruce Highway

 Prosecutor Sheena Hayes said police received reports prior to the crash at 8.45am of a white Camry driving erratically.
 Kutah conceded to police he only had three hours of sleep the day before, but denied falling asleep behind the wheel.

-Emergency services took one hour to clean the highway and re-open it for traffic.
+Emergency services took one hour to clear the highway and re-open it for traffic.

 Defence lawyer Elizabeth Smith said the loss of Kutah's licence would have a serious impact on him due to the need to conduct road patrols for his Airlie Beach security job.